sinch/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-push-notifications.md

 > 📘
 > __Note__: Your _Sinch Application Key_ is present both in the JWT header and the JWT payload (as header parameter and claim `sinch:rtc:application_key`).
-The reason is it allows you to implement validating the JWT signature without accessing the payload, and once you have validated the JWT signature, you can strip away the header and all the data you need for further processing is self contained in the payload.
+The reason, is that it allows you to implement validating the JWT signature without accessing the payload, and once you have validated the JWT signature, you can strip away the header and all the data you need for further processing is self contained in the payload.

 ##### `kid` and Deriving a Signing Key from Sinch Application Secret